FreeshardBase/documentation/docs/developer_docs/revenue_share.md

 | App 3 | 25%    |

 ### 4. Manual Adjustments

+!!! warning "Upcoming Feature"
+    The option for manual adjustment is not yet implemented.
+    Users cannot change the weights yet and its implementation - when completed - might differ from this description.

 The user is notified of the calculated weights and can now make adjustments.
 Maybe they want to boost an especially good app, e.g. App 3.